neutrons/inspired/README.md

    `wget https://zenodo.org/records/10723108/files/inspired.ova`

 3. Start VirtualBox, [import the inspired.ova file as an appliance](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html).
 4. Run the “inspired” VM.
+If prompted, use "inspired" for both user ID and password to login.
+5. Set up the "shared folder" to access (read and write) files on your host computer.
+Click Devices->Shared Folders->Shared folders settings on the VM menu.
+Click the "add new shared folder" icon to the right.
+In "Folder Path", find the folder on your host computer you would like the guest VM to have access to. "
+Folder Name" can be anything you want (e.g., inspired_cwd).
+"Mount point" is the path in the VM where the shared folder will be mounted (e.g., /home/inspired/cwd).
+You may check "Auto-mount" and "Make permanent" to make future work easier.
+After finishing the setup, open a terminal in the VM (click the icon at the bottom left corner, System Tools->QTerminal), run:

+   `sudo mount -t vboxsf inspired_cwd /home/inspired/cwd`

-Within the VM, start a terminal, run:
+6. Go to the shared folder (create a subfolder if needed) and run:

    `inspired`

-Note: You can use the “shared folder” within the VM to access (read and write) files on your host computer.
-You can set your INSPIRED working directory in the shared folder.
-More information can be found [here](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/sharedfolders.html).

 ## Additional notes: